-Leave of Absence (LOA) is defined as a temporary break from academic registration with a clear intent to return to their program of stud for reasons including but not limited to medical, military, or voluntary.
+Leave of Absence (LOA) is defined as a temporary break from academic studies with a clear intent to return to their program of study for reasons including but not limited to medical, military, or voluntary.
 An approved Leave of Absence will enable a student to re-enter their degree program without re-applying to the university.
-A student on Leave of Absence is not required to pay fees; however, they are not permitted to place any demands on university faculty or use any university resources.
+A student on a Leave of Absence is not required to pay fees; however, they are not permitted to place any demands on university faculty or use any university resources.
 Cummings Graduate Institute will consider granting an academic Leave of Absence (LOA) after a student has completed at least one (1) credit in their program of study.
+Students may only request to be on leave for a maximum of two (2) consecutive academic terms.
+For further information regarding the Leave of Absence Process, please refer to the section below title "Process".